-'''

-class can.CanutilsLogWriter(file, channel='vcan0', append=False)
+''' class can.CanutilsLogWriter(file, channel='vcan0', append=False) Bases: can.io.generic.BaseIOHandler, can.listener.Listener '''

-'''

 Logs CAN data to an ASCII log file (.log).
 This class is is compatible with "candump -L".

 If a message has a timestamp smaller than the previous one (or 0 or None), it gets assigned the timestamp that was written for the last message.
 It the first message does not have a timestamp, it is set to zero.